 Set in 1900s Vienna, this period detective series pairs a young psychiatrist with a seasoned inspector.
 Based on Frank Tallis’ novels, it blends psychological insight with murder mystery and stars Matthew Beard and Juergen Maurer.

 Jamie Dornan wakes up in the Australian outback with no memory and dangerous enemies.
-Created by the Williams brothers (The Missing), it’s a twisty, stylish thriller with international appeal and a second season underway.
+Created by the Williams brothers, it’s a twisty, stylish thriller with international appeal and a second season underway.

 Iain De Caestecker plays a Glasgow emergency call handler drawn into a mystery from his past.
 A taut thriller exploring memory, guilt, and moral choices, with strong performances and a compact narrative.